Kowalscy kontra Kowalscy

-Kowalscy kontra Kowalscy (Note: Translation from Polish: The Kowalskis vs. the Kowalskis) is a Polish-language comedy drama television series written and directed by Okil Khamidov, and produced by Khamidov, Krzysztof Hansz, and Tamara Aagten-Margol.
+Kowalscy kontra Kowalscy (/pl/; lit.
+'The Kowalskis vs. the Kowalskis') is a Polish-language comedy drama television series written and directed by Okil Khamidov, and produced by Khamidov, Krzysztof Hansz, and Tamara Aagten-Margol.
 The series was produced in Poland by Tako Media Polska for Polsat.
 It has 2 seasons, consisting of a total of 44 episodes, each lasting 22 minutes.
 The first episode aired on 6 March 2021, and the final episode, on 28 May 2022.
 It was based on a 2017 Russian-language television series titled The Ivanovs vs. The Ivanovs.

 Premise

 After being born, Jan and Nikodem, two children from two unrelated families, both with the surname Kowalski, get mixed up in the hospital, ending up with the wrong families.
 Jan ends up with businessperson Piotr Kowalski, and his wife, Anna, who are a rich family living in a luxurious villa.
 Meanwhile, Nikodem ends up with Henryk and Jadwiga Kowalski, a poor uneducated family living in a ramshackle cottage.
 After 17 years two families discover the truth about their children.